BinTianqi/OwnDroidDocs/docs/Network.md

 **[API30]**

-Determine whether the user is prevented from modifying networks configured by the admin.
+Control whether the user can change networks configured by the admin.
+When this lockdown is enabled, the user can still configure and connect to other Wi-Fi networks, or use other Wi-Fi capabilities such as tethering.

+TODO: check strings in app，expecially zh

 ## Minimum Wi-Fi security level